GautierCo/ressources/README.md

 - [howlerjs](https://howlerjs.com/) - howler.js makes working with audio in JavaScript easy and reliable across all platforms.

+### Cdn

+- [Font awesome](https://cdnjs.com/libraries/font-awesome) - The iconic SVG, font, and CSS toolkit.
+- [Bootstrap](https://www.bootstrapcdn.com/) - Source code and more for the most popular front-end framework in the world.

 ### Date

 - [momentjs](https://momentjs.com/) - Parse, validate, manipulate, and display dates and times in JavaScript.